ESTATE PLANNING & ASSET PROTECTION

 Want to move to the United States and live the American dream?
 Already in the United States and need help with your immigration status?

-We can represent you in regards to your green cards, citizenship and naturalization, adjustment to status, and waivers.
+We can represent you in regards to your green cards, citizenship and naturalization and adjustment to status.

 Beware of immigration scams.
 If you need legal advice on immigration matters, make sure you are talking to a knowledgeable and skilled attorney.
 You can be assured the attorney’s at Sharma Kliche are highly experienced, ethical and authorized to answer and help you with your immigration matters.
 United States Custom and Immigration Services (USCIS) can be a hard organization to deal with if they do not have the necessary information to properly address your issue.
 Let us work diligently for you, and secure the future for you and your family.